 Use about a tablespoon of olive oil or avocado oil to wet the entire surface of the meat, and then liberally apply your favorite bbq rub.
 I use my homemade pork rub here and it really helps the flavor of the protein shine through.
 Other great rub options include Meat Church’s Honey Hog or Byron’s Butt Rub.

 Set up your smoker to smoke at 225 degrees using indirect heat.
 I use a Traeger and use Apple wood pellets for most of my pork cooks.
 Other good options include pecan or oak.

 When your smoker is up to temp put the pork loin on a grill rack, and place it in your smoker.

 How to Smoke a Pork Loin

 This is the easiest part of the whole plan.
-Once your pork loin is on the smoker you can sit back and relax.
+Once you pull it out of the smoker you can sit back and relax.
 Just connect your Thermoworks smoke to monitor the internal temperature, and leave it be until the internal temp hits 140 degrees.
 Pork loin is safe to eat at 145 degrees internal temp and there will be some carryover rise in temperature during the rest.